Full programme by day

 3. Yishi Jin, University of California, USA - Cytoskeleton dynamics in synapse maintenance

-4. Jing Ren, University of Cambridge, UK - Functional organization of the midbrain serotonin system
+4. Jing Ren, The MRC Laboratory of Molecular Biology, UK - Functional organization of the midbrain serotonin system

 Perception, planning and control in an uncertain world